INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

- - For the purposes of this guide, biohacking is referring to implanted NFC/RFID microchips, sensory magnets, LEDs, etc
+ - For the purposes of this guide, biohacking refers to the use of implanted technologies such as NFC/RFID microchips, sensory magnets, LEDs, and similar enhancements.

 - **AUGMENTING**: To enhance or amplify something by adding to it, or in this context, to modify or improve the human body.